ncampa-loginvsi/LoginEnterpriseAutomation/POV/README.md

         * Assign All Launchers Group
         * Configure Specified Connector
 * Update Workflows:
+    * _Note: This will be updated for 4.10, as new installations come pre-canned with Knowledge Worker workflows_
     * Add Out-of-box applications to Application Test
     * Add Out-of-box applications to Load Test
     * Add Out-of-box applications to Continuous Test